pharath/pharath.github.io/_posts/2022-10-06-notes-cpp-pointers-memory.md

 ++p; // p points to arr[1]
 ```

-**special property 2** of arrays: we can take the address of the nonexistent element one past the last element of an array ("off-the-end pointer")
+**special property 2** of arrays:

+We can take the address of the nonexistent element one past the last element of an array ("off-the-end pointer")
 - the only thing we can do with this element is take its address
 - we may not dereference or increment an off-the-end pointer